aidaanva/MDF/README.md

 flags:
   -h, --help  show this help message and exit
-  -f, -fasta  Use when inpus is a fasta file
+  -f, -fasta  Use when input is a fasta file

 optional arguments:
   -x, --opts  RDS file containing argument values